 In addition to the added stress that backpacks place on the spine, students who are prone to slouching, rounding the shoulders, or protruding the head forward may experience further pain from sitting at a desk for prolonged periods of time.
 Doctors of chiropractic (DCs) – who receive a minimum of seven years of higher level education – specialize in spinal health and wellness and are specifically trained to provide hands-on care that helps to naturally align and strengthen the spine, as well as counsel patients about nutrition, exercise and proper body positioning tips.

 “Addressing postural habits is especially important while children and adolescents are still growing, as they are more inclined to implement strong body mechanics at an early age, essentially avoiding the impact of improper alignment later on in life.
 The slogan to remember for good posture is practice makes permanent, so practice good posture,” shares Dr. McAllister.
-“To prevent backpack-related pain or discomfort, I recommend consulting a doctor of chiropractic to learn more about how to reduce the risk of injury and back pain, and to improve overall spinal configuration, muscle support and health.”
+“To prevent backpack-related pain or discomfort, I recommend consulting a doctor of chiropractic to learn more about how to reduce the risk of injury and my-depression-treatment.com, and to improve overall spinal configuration, muscle support and health.”

 For additional information regarding the importance of backpack safety and the value of chiropractic care, please view the F4CP’s public service announcement here.